-During its 45-year history, TRADOC had 15 commanders.
-Their unique contributions are detailed below.
+During its 50-year history, TRADOC had 18 commanders as of the date of this publication.
+Their unique contributions are briefly described below.

-GEN William E. DePuy
+General William E. DePuy

 Figure 2.
-General DePuy.
+General William DePuy

-GEN William E. DePuy served as TRADOC's first commander from July 1973 to 1977.
+General William E. DePuy served as TRADOC's first Commanding General (CG) from July 1973 to 1977.
 He initially addressed TRADOC's mission to get the Army ready to fight the next war, and his primary concerns were improvements in individual training, better support for training in units, new training doctrine, and a new emphasis and direction for combat developments activities.
 To correct the training difficulties inherited from the Vietnam War, DePuy adopted a back to basics approach.
-Officer training courses were to prepare officers for their next assignment, the physical aspects of basic combat training (BCT) were toughened, and advanced individual training (AIT) was made more performance-oriented.
+Officer training courses were to prepare officers for their next assignment, the physical aspects of Basic Combat Training (BCT) were toughened, and Advanced Individual Training (AIT) was made more performance-oriented.
 Another of DePuy's major projects was the production of how to fight manuals and films that set forth Army doctrine in simple language.
 In addition, the Army Training and Evaluation Program (ARTEP) brought standardization to Army training.

-GEN DePuy and the TRADOC staff also made combat developments a prime concern.
+General DePuy and the TRADOC staff also made combat developments a prime concern.
 The process had to be harnessed to the present and near future.
 Heavily influenced by the 1973 Yom Kippur War with its increased lethality, especially in armored warfare, GEN DePuy adjusted his emphasis from training the Army to win battles in the general sense, to specifically winning the first battle of the next war.
 This was a direct lesson learned from the initial battle of the Yom Kippur War, which was so critical to the Israeli Army success.
-Due to the small size of the TRADOC headquarters staff, the functional centers and schools undertook a major portion of the combat developments mission and the systems acquisition process.

-GEN DePuy instituted the installation contract system as a major innovation for improving management of the TRADOC structure and its installations.
+Due to the small size of the TRA-DOC headquarters staff, the functional centers and schools undertook a major portion of the combat developments mission and the systems acquisition process.
+General DePuy instituted the installation contract system as a major in - novation for improving management of the TRA-DOC structure and its installations.
 That document provided a medium for agreement between each installation commander and the TRADOC commander, specifying the tasks to be performed and the resources provided.
 Believing that doctrine should emanate from the highest levels of leadership, GEN DePuy created a Tactical Doctrine Office separate from both combat developments and training functions that reported directly to him.
 During his tenure, the capstone document, Field Manual (FM) 100-5, Operations, was significantly revised to provide the basis for the aforementioned how to fight series and came to play a more central role in defining Army doctrine.